denten-books/plain-text/1-metaphor.md

 George Lakoff, Mark Johnson, and Mark Turner among others in the 1980s.
 As we shall see later on in the chapter, this school of thought gained influence in the formative period in the history of human-computer interaction.
-It is therefore important for me examine the vocabulary of that tradition on its own terms and to advance its critique from within.
+It is therefore important for me to examine the vocabulary of that tradition on its own terms and to advance its critique from within.
 It also bares mentioning that in the language of cognitive metaphor theory all figurative tropes of comparison---hyperbole, metonymy, synecdoche, or simile---fall under the category of metaphor.
 To avoid confusions of the sort, to get onto the same page if you will, I plan to spend a few pages now delving into the technical